 Buses load and unload passengers at convenient stops near the arrival and departure lobbies of the Domestic Terminal Building and load passengers at the International Terminal Building.

 Buses pass at roughly 15-minute intervals on the routes linking central Sapporo with New Chitose Airport, served jointly with Hokuto Kotsu.
 On buses operated by Chuo Bus, passengers can pay fares using transportation IC cards like Suica and PASMO and use free wi-fi.

 Featuring reserved seating, these regular buses make tours of well-known sightseeing spots and facilities in Hokkaido.
 Each bus will depart even if only one seat is reserved.
 This means your bus will not be cancelled due to low passenger demand.

 The buses offer numerous routes, including tours through the cities of Sapporo and Otaru and routes for Shakotan and Niseko, Lake Shikotsu, Furano and Biei, and Asahikawa.
 Some routes offer multilingual audio guide systems and other features for visitors from overseas.

 In winter, buses also go to Hokkaido’s leading ski resorts.
 They’ve earned a strong reputation among skiers and snowboarders from across Hokkaido and elsewhere.

-During the summer season from July through October, its gondolas provide panoramic views of Mt.
+During the summer season from July through October, the resort operates sightseeing gondolas offering panoramic views of Mt.
 Yotei, Lake Toya, and the Sea of Japan.
-In addition to the beautiful views, visitors also come here to enjoy sports like mountain climbing and trekking.
+Other summertime attractions include mountain climbing and trekking.